 as that goes away, the new definition should be available to you.

 - How can I get the latest decoder definitions?

-Note that as an anti-spam measure, you will have to join the group to be able to download the files; that will require that you have a (free) Yahoo account.
+Note that as an anti-spam measure, you will have to join the group to be able to download the files.

 - Why does my LocoBuffer-II not work in Windows XP?